VuThach3001/Web/learning/section-8/48-css-display.md

 It means that we will keep for the elements in the same line until we can no longer fit anymore onto the width of the web page.

 ***Important things***:
-- Cant't actually set the size, width and height of these elements as they will default to the size of their content
+- Cant't actually set the size, width and height of these elements as they will default to the size of their content.

 ```
 h2 {